peetersthomas9/CS_433-project1/ReadMe.txt

 To make the prediction, you should run 'run.py'.
 You czn modify the hyper parameter and the choice of the model.

+!!!
+You should add the folder data at the same level as run.py so that you can extract the training and testing sets. !!!

 run.py : This is the main file to extract the data, compute our model and write the prediction in a 'test.csv' file.
 There are 11 different models: 6 basics (the one asked in part 1) and 5 advanced

 get_data.py : In this file we put all the functions for the preprocessiong.
 In total we have 5 different methods for preprocessiong that we will use.